scrapinghub/shub/docs/deploy-custom-image.rst

 init
 ----
-The first command you have to run when migrating your projects to run on Scrapy Cloud 2.0 is ``shub-image init``.
+The first command you have to run when migrating your projects to run on Scrapy Cloud 2.0 is ``shub image init``.
 This command generates a ``Dockerfile`` to be used later by the :ref:`build <commands-build>` command to create a Docker container based on your Scrapy project.

 The generated Dockerfile will likely fit your needs.
 But if it doesn't, it's just a matter of editing the file.